ModestoFiguereo/mixxer/README.md

 # Mixxer
-This package allows you to implement the Mixin design pattern, extend one object from other objects.
+This package allows you to implement the Mixin design pattern, extend one object's prototype from other objects' prototypes.

 ## Install
 `npm install mixxer --save`